ma08/chrome-link-copy/README.md

 I will put up a link for the `.crx` when I find the time.
 I have just put the copy for the query results.
 Don't expect it to work for normal links on google search.
 Just use the `Copy Link Address` provided by chrome to do that.

+Working for all popular google search domains.
+Progressing towards implementing for every domain.

 ###Features planned
 Copy text of url (heading of results) <br />
 Copy urls in facebook as facebook also puts a redirection wall for the links in chat and posts